-Ms.Oxenberg : It’s a deliberate grooming process, how do you stop that?
+Ms Oxenberg: It’s a deliberate grooming process, how do you stop that?
 I’ve seen people who come out of this cult who are very high level.
-And how do you stop doing that behavior?
+And how do you stop doing that behaviour?

 Cathleen Mann: Well, I don’t really think it’s a question of conscience as much as it is a question of adaptation or adapting.
 I think that something could be said for compensatory narcissism, which is narcissism that comes out of being put in a powerful position, for a long period of time.
 It causes you to become narcissistic.
-You learned that, you’ve learned that behavior it may not have started out being narcissistic, but you learn the behavior and part of it is a function in order to survive in the system, but a lot of it is because they enjoy it.
+You learned that you’ve learned that behaviour may not have started out being narcissistic, but you learn the behaviour and part of it is a function in order to survive in the system, but a lot of it is because they enjoy it.

-Ms.Oxenberg : That’s very interesting!
-Your comments about people not aware, they’re being indoctrinated.
+Ms Oxenberg: That’s very interesting!
+Your comments about people not being aware, they’re being indoctrinated.
 What about somebody like Keith Raniere?
 Was he aware every step of the way of what he was doing?

 Cathleen Mann: Oh, I don’t know.

-Ms.Oxenberg : Yeah, that’s true.
+Ms Oxenberg: Yeah, that’s true.
 I’m fascinated.
 I mean, I think he’s a psychopath and I’m just wondering, you know, in terms of if they do psychological profiling on people who have these mental pathologies.
 What, what makes them that way?
 I’m fascinated.
-Why, the way he thinks is very different than me or any normal person?
+Why the way he thinks is very different from me or any normal person?
 It’s fascinating to me.
 And then he could do this much damage and destruction under the guise of people.

 Cathleen Mann: I’m not trying to defend him, but he doesn’t think that’s what he’s doing.